PrinceRajRoy/Library-Management-System/README.md

-`A ReactJS + NodeJS App for library book management which allows issuing, return and viewing options of current books.`
+`A ReactJS + NodeJS App for library book management which allows issuing, return and viewing options of current books in library.`

 Open the project directory in a terminal,
 Then cd to frontend and run "npm init" to install the dependencies.